 Shangri-La of political parties – The Swedish electoral system

 Democratic systems can, in general, be divided into majoritarian and proportional systems.
 Sweden falls to the latter category, as do most European countries.
 Yet within proportional systems there exists at least two different kinds of arrangements: open list and closed list systems.

 Sweden can be argued to fall into to the latter category: Swedish parties themselves decide the order of their own parliamentary candidates in proportional lists.
 To put it in another way, voters generally only decide a party to vote for, and parliamentary seats are allocated according to the pre-prepared party-lists.
-This party-ordered ranking can only get overturned by a sizeable (8%, to be exact) number of voters voting for a single candidate, however this happens rarely and does not affect the overall list in a meaningful way.
+This party-ordered ranking can only get overturned by a sizeable (8%, to be exact) number of voters voting for a single candidate, however this does not affect the overall list in a meaningful way.
 In practice, the Swedish system mostly functions as a closed list system.

 In party-centred competition, the most beneficial electoral strategy for a candidate is to promote the unified ideology of the party and its national popularity, as there is evidence to suggest that there is little-to-no electoral incentive for individual candidates to develop their own platform.
 Bigger party popularity leads to more seats, meaning more candidates get seats from lower positions in closed lists.
 A candidate of the Moderate Party (EPP) is served better by sticking to the party line and promoting it – all because of the way the electoral system works.
 As a result, the unified party ideology gets strengthened and affirmed.